ros2/libyaml_vendor/QUALITY_DECLARATION.md

 The package `libyaml_vendor` claims to be in the **Quality Level 1** category.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Quality Categories in REP-2004](https://www.ros.org/reps/rep-2004.html) of the ROS2 developer guide.
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Quality Categories in REP-2004](https://www.ros.org/reps/rep-2004.html) of the ROS 2 developer guide.

 ## Version Policy [1]